 Ready biodegradability: Headspace test according to OECD 310

-In the test, samples are incubated in sealed bottles with an air headspace to supply oxygen for aerobic degradation, and CO2 evolved during incubation is quantified as inorganic carbon (IC) against blank controls at scheduled sampling times.
+In the OECD 310 CO2 headspace test, samples are incubated in sealed bottles, and the CO2 evolved during aerobic degradation is quantified as inorganic carbon (IC) against blank controls.
+Biodegradation is expressed as a percentage of the theoretical maximum inorganic carbon (ThIC).

 - Suitable sample matrices